brancisco/email-scraper/README.md

 Create a file in this directory called `websites.txt`

-The format of this file should be:
+The format of this file should be a single website perline:

 ```
 somewebsite.com
 someotherwebsite.com
+.
+.
+.
+somelastwebsite.com
 ```

 + Capitalization does not matter